tc39/notes/meetings/2018-05/may-24.md

 SYG: We need to answer this before stage advancement.

-MS: You said it was 30-50% of parsing, and parsing is 25%.
+MLS: You said it was 30-50% of parsing, and parsing is 25%.
 All this work for 12% improvement?

 SYG: It seems like a big ask for implementers to add this feature.
 But for websites, this is a small ask.

 TDE: We go to way further lengths for smaller gains.
 We do multiple builds for each browsers, done brotli, etc. From the LinkedIn perspective, this would be a trivial integration for performance gains that we would be happy to see.

-MS: Would you be willing to ship all six flavors to get this performance gain?
+MLS: Would you be willing to ship all six flavors to get this performance gain?

 TDE: Yah.

-MS: This doubles those.
+MLS: This doubles those.

 TDE: We would be comfortable with that.

-MS: You talked about once the spec is frozen, those nodes will always work.
+MLS: You talked about once the spec is frozen, those nodes will always work.
 We then have the issue of tracking the implementation state for other browsers—if some implement but not other browsers do, this becomes a mess to track for backwards compatibility.

-MS: I'm concerned with introducing new nodes that are not available in all browsers.
+MLS: I'm concerned with introducing new nodes that are not available in all browsers.
 We add 5 new AST nodes, some of them do only some.
 Having to deal with this will bite us.
 What happens when someone adds a node that doesn't work in all browsers?

 DH: We'll just do what we today with JavaScript.

-MS: We can't do that—it's a binary node!
+MLS: We can't do that—it's a binary node!

 EFT: This is up to the host.